Financial-Times/dotcom-page-kit/packages/dotcom-ui-bootstrap/readme.md

 ### `formatConfigJSON(coreScripts, enhancedScripts, trackErrors)`

 Returns a JSON formatted string representing the configuration for the bootstrap snippet.
-This must be inserted into a `<script>` element with an ID of `anvil-bootstrap-config`.
+This must be inserted into a `<script>` element with an ID of `page-kit-bootstrap-config`.
 This method requires two arguments and has one optional argument:

 1. `coreScripts`